lyndon025/playtested/src/content/article/legacy/2023-06-01-intense-combat-system-a-rich-narrative-and-stunning-visuals--review---myth-gods-of-asgard.md

-## +Based on norse mythology we are all familiar with
+- Based on norse mythology we are all familiar with

-## +Stunning comic-book inspired visuals and art style
+- Stunning comic-book inspired visuals and art style

-## +Combat is a finely tuned and thrilling intense experience
+- Combat is a finely tuned and thrilling intense experience

-## +Gacha system focuses on powers and summons, not the actual hero characters
+- Gacha system focuses on powers and summons, not the actual hero characters

-## +Diverse game modes from singleplayer campaign to asymmetric multiplayer mode
+- Diverse game modes from singleplayer campaign to asymmetric multiplayer mode## Cons

-## Cons

 -over the top and below average voice acting quality